tezos/tezos-mirror/docs/developer/contributing.rst

 The simplest way to contribute to Tezos is to report issues that you may find with the software on `gitlab <https://gitlab.com/tezos/tezos/-/issues>`__.
-If you are unsure about an issue ask on IRC first and always make sure to search the existing issues before reporting a new one.
+If you are unsure about an issue consult the :ref:`technical support sources <support>` first and always make sure to search the existing issues before reporting a new one.
-Some info that are probably important to include in the description: the architecture (e.g. *ARM64*), the operating system (e.g. *Debian Stretch*), the network you are connected to (e.g. *Zeronet*), the binary or component (e.g. *tezos-node crashes* or *rpc X returns Y while Z was expected*).
+Some info that are probably important to include in the description: the architecture (e.g. *ARM64*), the operating system (e.g. *Debian Stretch*), the network you are connected to (e.g. *Carthagenet*), the binary or component (e.g. *tezos-node crashes* or *rpc X returns Y while Z was expected*).